dbrgn/django-mathfilters/README.rst

 This module officially supports Python 3.5+ as well as PyPy3.
 Support for Python 3.3 and 3.4 is provided on best-effort basis, but there are no CI tests for it.

-Supported Django versions are 1.11+.
+Supported Django versions are 1.11+, 2.x and 3.x.

 License